 Consume Customer Insights data

 To get to this point, you need to build your Customer Insights - Data environment to support your organizational needs.
-At a high level, the process involves.
+At a high level, the process involves:

 Data activation

-Let’s look at an example of data activation:
+Here's an example of data activation.

-Mark works as a greeter in one of Contoso Coffees retail stores.
+Mark works as a greeter in one of Contoso Coffee's retail stores.
 As customers enter the store, Mark captures their names and phone numbers into a greeter application that Contoso uses.
 Then, Mark sends the customers to a store representative who can assist them.
 After the customer's information is captured in the greeter application, supported by data in Customer Insights, Mark provides the store representative with a complete picture of who the customer is.

 This customer description includes: